 How to Brew Oolong Tea

-To brew loose leaf Oolong tea, heat water to 200 degrees Fahrenheit, or boiling.
-Place 1 heaping teaspoon per 6-ounce cup in the teapot or mug and let the tea steep for 2-3 minutes.
-Remember, you can steep Oolong tea several times, so feel free to add more water once you’ve finished the first cup, until the tea flavor is exhausted.
-To make iced Oolong tea, steep it using the same process listed above, but remove the tea leaves with a strainer and add ice.
+To brew loose leaf Oolong tea, heat water to 200 degrees F, or let it boil.
+Place 1 scooped teaspoon for every 6-ounce cup in the teapot or mug and let the tea steep for 2-3 minutes.
+Remember, you can steep Oolong tea several times, so feel free to simultaneously increase the water content once you’ve finished the first cup, until the tea flavor is eliminated.
+To make iced Oolong tea, steep it using the same process listed above, but remove the tea leaves with a strainer and add ice cubes.